Traveling with an injury

 Back to health more quickly after an injury

-Most accidents happen at home or during leisure time (source: Federal Institute for Occupational Safety and Health) - over 65% to be exact.
-Up to two million amateur sportsmen and women injure themselves every year.
+Most accidents happen at home or during leisure time (source: Federal Institute for Occupational Safety and Health) – over 65% to be exact.
+Up to two million amateur athletes injure themselves every year.

 These precautions help you avoid accidents:

 - Warm up well before playing and stretch your muscles.
 This improves the blood flow to the cartilage, which increases cartilage volume, thus enabling it to absorb impacts better.